 Find your school’s Annual Security Report and Annual Fire Safety Report.
 These are sometimes, but not always, posted on your school’s website.
 If you cannot find the report, use the SPLC’s open records request letter generator to generate a request to send to your campus police department.
 By law, they’re required to provide a paper copy of the report without charge upon request.

-We’ve written up sample records requests for you to use.
 Fill out and submit public records requests for information from your campus and local police departments.
-One of the requests deals with records from your campus police department; another deals with records from your local police department.
-Modify the template as needed to request any additional records you think will be helpful to your investigation.
-Contact one of the lawyers at the SPLC if you have questions about your request; our legal hotline number is (703) 807-1904.
+Be sure to request any additional records you think will be helpful to your investigation.
+If you have questions about your request, contact SPLC’s legal hotline here.

-Print out this Clery Act checklist we’ve compiled, modeled after the scorecard SMU’s Daily Campus compiled.
+Check out this Clery Act scorecard SMU’s Daily Campus compiled.
 Begin to answer all of the questions on the checklist, either through visiting your local campus police department in person, or by reading through the annual security and fire safety reports.
 If possible, have two reporters independently complete this step and compare answers.
 Some of the questions are subjective, so having an extra eye helps to ensure the audit’s accuracy.
 Don’t hesitate to contact your campus police department for comment or clarification.
 Ask them to explain why if the school doesn’t appear to be complying with certain Clery Act provisions.

 Brainstorm story ideas and begin reporting.
 You will likely generate stories from your reporting even before you receive the records from the campus and local police departments.
 Some suggestions include: